thiagows2/thiagows2/README.md

-- Hi, I’m Thiago! 😁
+- Hi, I’m Thiago!
 - 💻 I’m interested in all kinds of technologies.
-- I'm currently learning and improving in C🔙,Pyton🔚/ HTML, CSS and JavaScript 🌐.
-- 👀 I’m looking to collaborate on development projects.
+- I work with Ruby on Rails 💎
-- 📫 Contact me by email: thiagomarques408@gmail.com
+- Contact me by email: thiagomarques408@gmail.com.